sirixdb/sirixdb.github.io/xml-xquery-api.md

 }
 ```

-Not that in this example we showed how to get access to the low-level transactional cursor API of Sirix.
+Not that in this example we showed how to get access to the low-level transactional cursor API of Sirix and use this API.

 In order to create a CAS index for all attributes, another one for text-nodes and a third one for all integers text-nodes: